 SHP Scholarships

-The General Scholarship Application period is now open.
+The General Scholarship Application period is now closed.

 Each year, the SHP Scholarship Committee awards scholarships to qualified applicants who demonstrate academic and professional achievement in their program and fields.